MAGNET4Cardiac7T/magnet4cardiac7t.github.io/spring_school_2025/program_overview.md

 Please also note that the schedule is preliminary and subject to change.

+Click on each event below to know more, and for detailed information about all events please click <a href="/spring_school_2025/detailed_program_schedule">here</a>.

 <full-calendar shadow style="font-weight: normal; font-size: 16px; color: black;" options='{
     "initialView": "timeGridWeek",